gu-fan/riv.vim/doc/riv_quickstart.rst

             indents are auto fixed.
          C. and ``=`` will only update the number.
          D. You can use ``<C-E>l``` ~ ``<C-E>l4`` to add or change list symbol. it will not update the number nor fix the indent.

+            So you'd better act on an new line.

 Todos